The Best Meat Probe Thermometer in 2024 (Buying Guide)

 Insert the stem of a probe thermometer into the thickest part of the food, or in the center of the food if the food is even in thickness.

-If the food is liquid (e.g., stew or soup) stir it to make sure the heat has been evenly distributed before inserting the thermometer in order to get an accurate temperature reading.
+If the food is liquid (e.g., stew or soup) stir it to make sure the heat has been evenly distributed before inserting the thermometer to get an accurate temperature reading.
 Wait at least 15 seconds for the reading to steady and then record the reading.

 Don’t let the probe touch the bottom or sides of the food containers, because you won’t get an accurate temperature of your food.

-Why do I Need to Re-Calibrate My Thermometer Regularly?
+Why Do I Need to Re-Calibrate My Thermometer Regularly?

 “Re-calibrating” means adjusting the thermometer to make sure it’s reading the right temperature.
 You need to re-calibrate your thermometer regularly to make sure your temperature readings are accurate.